 STANDARD ISSUE VEHICLE SAFETY SYSTEMS

-Rokion trucks incorporate multiple safety systems to ensure both the operator and passengers are kept safe in extreme mining environments.
+Rokion battery electric mining vehicles incorporate multiple safety systems to ensure both the operator and passengers are kept safe in extreme mining environments.
 Each truck is designed to withstand the severity of rough terrain, high temperatures, abrasive conditions, and corrosive operating environments.
 During maintenance, electrical systems can be isolated and locked out from each truck's main power disconnect (high-voltage system) and control systems disconnect (low-voltage).

 All Rokion trucks are equipped with multi-tiered control systems for safe operation during ramp descent and contain sophisticated controls for the battery, drive, and charging systems.
 Standard safety systems include: